-British people will be able to sponsor Ukrainian refugees, says Boris Johnson
+Boris Johnson bows to pressure and expands visa scheme for Ukrainian refugees

 Dozens of senior Conservatives had joined Labour in demanding more “decisive” action on refugees, including ex-ministers Jeremy Hunt, Robert Buckland, Greg Clark, Damian Green and Caroline Nokes.

-Home secretary Priti Patel told MPs on Monday that only 100,000 people would be helped under her expansion of the family visa scheme.
+Ms Patel told MPs on Monday that only 100,000 people would be helped under her expansion of the family visa scheme.
 She is now expected to set out the further expansion in the Commons on Tuesday afternoon.

 Meanwhile, Mr Johnson suggested ways in which sanctions on Putin’s regime could be tightened – urging other countries to back further tightening of the Swift international payment system on Russian entities.